Emergency Disinfection of Drinking Water

 - To improve the flat taste of boiled water, add one pinch of salt to each quart or liter of water, or pour the water from one clean container to another several times.

 - Disinfect water using household bleach, if you can’t boil water.
-Only use regular, unscented chlorine bleach products that are suitable for disinfection and sanitation as indicated on the label.
+Only use regular, unscented chlorine bleach products that are suitable for disinfection and sanitization as indicated on the label.
+The label may say that the active ingredient contains 6 or 8.25% of sodium hypochlorite.
 Do not use scented, color safe, or bleaches with added cleaners.If water is cloudy, let it settle and filter it through a clean cloth, paper towel, or coffee filter.

 - Locate a clean dropper from your medicine cabinet or emergency supply kit.

-- Use the table below as a guide to decide the amount of bleach you should add to the water, for example, add 6 drops of bleach to each gallon of water.
+- Use the table below as a guide to decide the amount of bleach you should add to the water, for example, 8 drops of 6% bleach, or 6 drops of 8.25% bleach, to each gallon of water.
 Double the amount of bleach if the water is cloudy, colored, or very cold.

 - Stir and let stand for 30 minutes.
 The water should have a slight chlorine odor.
 If it doesn’t, repeat the dosage and let stand for another 15 minutes before use.